sanchaldhurve/Data-Mining-and-Analysis/README.md

 # Data Mining and Analysis

-This folder contains the assignments for the DSC 441 course, Fundamentals of Data Science.
-The assignment focuses on key data mining concepts including data cleaning, clustering, classification, and association rule mining.
-It includes both conceptual responses and applied examples.
-Supporting files such as datasets and R scripts used for analysis are included to demonstrate practical implementation using R.
+This repository contains coursework completed for DSC 441: Fundamentals of Data Science.
+Each folder includes a structured assignment focused on key topics such as data preprocessing, data mining techniques, predictive modeling, and machine learning using R. Assignments cover a range of tasks including clustering, classification (e.g., SVM, decision trees), normalization techniques, exploratory data analysis, and rule-based modeling.
+Where applicable, source datasets and R scripts are included to demonstrate practical implementations of the concepts.